sunilabrahamindia/sunilabraham/publications/freedom-from-monitoring-india-inc-should-push-for-privacy-laws.md

 permalink: /publications/freedom-from-monitoring-india-inc-should-push-for-privacy-laws/
 ---

 **Freedom from Monitoring: India Inc Should Push For Privacy Laws** is an opinion article by Sunil Abraham, published in *Forbes India* on 21 August 2013.
 The piece argues that blanket surveillance weakens security and that Indian industry should support a modern, horizontal privacy law to protect enterprise and citizen interests.

-> Full text sourced from the uploaded PDF provided by the user. :contentReference[oaicite:0]{index=0}

 ## Contents